-Throughout the day, throw in a few extra 10 min buffers that will allow you guys to catch up if you’re behind schedule, because every single wedding falls behind at least a little bit.
+Throughout the day, throw in a few extra 10 min buffers that will allow you guys to catch up if you’re behind schedule, because almost every wedding falls behind at least a little bit.
 And if you guys are right on time, it gives you a chance to sit down, breathe, rest your feet and drink some water, and take in the day.
 Your wedding day will be so go-go-go, it will be nice to take 10 minutes to relax here and there.

 Plan extra time for getting ready.

-Set your itinerary and FOLLOW IT.
+Set your itinerary and follow it.